altruios/namshubettulpa/public/namshubettuple/redeye.md

 {
 ~He stopped at a single dark and empty snow globe.~ *He placed the horn on top of it and emptied the jar’s contents into the horn.*
-~Below the snowglobe began to glow.~
+~Below the snow globe began to glow.~
 ~Looking inside she could see the monastery as it had been just before the fire.~ "These are...
 ...Dreams.